Top German diplomat: Taliban to cause Afghanistan’s downfall

 So far, more than 14,000 Afghans who were at risk from the Taliban had traveled to Germany through Pakistan, seeking to start a new life in safety and without fear.

-Later Tuesday, Germany’s foreign ministry said Baerbock was cutting short her trip after testing positive for COVID-19 in Pakistan.
+Later on Tuesday, Germany’s foreign ministry said Baerbock was cutting short her trip after testing positive for COVID-19 in Pakistan.
 She took a test after noticing she had lost her sense of taste at lunch, the ministry said on Twitter.

 It said that all further engagements on her trip were canceled, but didn’t immediately give details on the timing of her return to Germany.
+Bhutto Zardari and those Pakistani officials who met with the German foreign minister were protectively isolating themselves at home, according to officials.

+Bhutto Zardari, standing next to his German counterpart, asked the Taliban rulers to honor the commitments they had made to the international community before and after seizing power.
+“It is our hope that the Afghan authorities would be responsive to the international community’s expectations regarding inclusivity, respect for human rights for all Afghans, including women, and take effective actions against terrorism,” he said.

+Bhutto Zardari said the international community must be actively engaged with Afghanistan’s rulers to prevent a humanitarian crisis.
+“We also believe that the release of Afghanistan’s financial assets would be crucial in stabilizing the economy and giving it sustainability,” he said.